QuickBase/interview-demos/ai/README.md

 # Coding Exercise
-The purpose of this exercise is not to give a "gotcha" question or puzzle but a straightforward (albeit contrived) example of the requirement that might arise in an actual project so that we have shared context for a technical conversation during the interview.
-We are interested in how you approach a project.
+- The purpose of this exercise is not to give a "gotcha" question or puzzle but a straightforward (albeit contrived) example of the requirement that might arise in an actual project so that we have shared context for a technical conversation during the interview.
+- We are interested in how you approach a project.
 How you demonstrate the correctness of your implementation is up to you.
+- This exercise should take no more than 4 hours.
+If you find yourself taking more time, you are probably overthinking it.
+- If you have questions about the  requirements, please ask

 ## Requirements